 In Christianity, White represents purity, and red represents love.
 The legend of the Polish Eagle states that the first settlers of Poland saw a white eagle landing in front of a red sunset and use that as a sign that they should settle there (in what is present-day Gniezno).

-Combine the legend of the Polish Eagle with the christening of Poland, and we get the origin of the colours of the Polish flag.
+Combine the legend of the Polish Eagle with the christening of Poland, and we get the origin of the colours of Poland’s national flag

 But what about the flag?